When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 • Replacement faucet

-• New supply lines (unless they are included with the faucet)
+• New supply lines (if not included with the faucet)

 How to Replace a Kitchen Faucet